 An education offered by the Trust is concerned with the spiritual, moral, social, cultural and physical development of people so they have self-determination and can create for themselves fulfilled, happy lives.
 It is also concerned with equipping people for employment, making a contribution to the economy as well as enabling them to sustain themselves financially.

-To have universal school education brings economic and social benefits to the whole of society; it creates greater peace, prosperity and economic and social well-being.
+To have universal school education brings economic and social benefits to the whole of society as well as enriching the human condition: it creates greater peace, prosperity and economic and social wellbeing.
 The Mulberry Schools Trust is outward facing and contributes to education beyond the doors of its own schools.

-These principles shape the aims of the Trust’s education: the curriculum that is delivered, the personal development that is offered and the wider opportunities that are provided across the system.
+These principles shape the aims of the Trust’s education: the curriculum that is delivered, the personal development that is offered and the wider opportunities for enrichment that are provided.